Meet the Team

 Les is married to Kate and has recently become a grandfather for the second time.

 James is the owner of Masons Coaches (click here for website link) of Cheddington and has been driving with Rifleman Tours for four years.
 James usually works our smaller battlefield tour parties with his 16 seat executive minibus.
 Due to its size James has taken us across some of the most inhospitable battlefields where we get up close to where the action took place.

-James is married to Candice and has a daughter who has just started secondary school.
+James is married to Candice and has a daughter.

-In his spare time he likes to bark at postmen, chase cats and take long walks.
+In his spare time he likes to bark at postmen, chase cats or squirrels and take long walks.

-Pictured above left is Torpille the Jack Russell who belonged to a Jules Van Neste, a Belgian Chaplain in World War One and used as a rat catcher.
-Torpille can now be found in the In Flanders Field Museum in Ypres.
+Pictured above (second photo from the right) is Torpille, or Torpedo, the Jack Russell who belonged to Jules Van Neste, a Belgian Chaplain in World War One and was used as a rat catcher.
+They formed a close friendship and after the war, Jules Vanneste became a pastor in Boezinge where Torpille lived out his days.
+After Jules died, Torpille found a new home in the In Flanders Field Museum in Ypres.